BMR Calculator

 • Determine calorie requirements for different activity levels

-• Plan nutrition based on metabolic rate
+• Plan nutrition based on metabolic rate and age

 💡 Key Benefits